magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Disk space
 ----------

 | Insert the amount disk space available to record, in GB.
-Use -1 to remove the limit.
+Use -1 to save it without limit.
+It's necessary to add in the cron the following php command /var/www/html/mbilling/cron.php UserDiskSpace .